A little bit of home

 Without the instructions and commandments of God, we are lost here in this strange land.
 David felt that – the question is, do we?

-God’s Word is meant to be our road map and our compass.
 You could even say that God’s Word is a bit like comfort food – a taste of home in the midst of a foreign country.
 David was desperate to have a bit of his Home with him throughout his journey.
 I want to long for Heavenly things in the same way.
 God’s Word is a piece of our forever Home — a treasure that can give us hope and help as we spend our time in this foreign and hostile world.

-David implies that God’s commands were his solace in his exile: they reminded him of home and they showed him the way thither, and therefore he begged that they might never be hidden from him.
+David implies that God’s command were his solace in his exile: they reminded him of home and they showed him the way thither, and therefore he begged that they might never be hidden from him.

 Without [His command] we are but like poor pilgrims and wayfaring men in a strange country, not able to discern the way home.